 Title IX Coordinator for the University

-Please contact Sarah to raise concerns or to file a complaint regarding a faculty member, other academic appointee, or a staff member under the Harassment, Discrimination, and Sexual Misconduct Policy (including a Title IX complaint), or for general questions regarding this Policy.
+Please contact Bridget to raise concerns or to file a complaint regarding a faculty member, other academic appointee, or a staff member under the Harassment, Discrimination, and Sexual Misconduct Policy (including a Title IX complaint), or for general questions regarding this Policy.

 5801 S. Ellis Ave., Room 510